Antares Au

-Antares Au (區天駿; born 24 March 1979) is a Hong Kong racing driver.
+Antares Au (區天駿 (Keoi1 Tin1 Zeon3); born 24 March 1979) is a Hong Kong racing driver and business executive.
 He is the 2024–25 Asian Le Mans Series GT champion and the 2024 Intercontinental GT Challenge Independent Cup champion.

 Business career

 Au is a graduate of Columbia University and a financial investor by training.
-He is a founding member of Ares SSG Capital Management, a pan-Asian private credit investor and subsidiary of Los-Angeles based alternative asset manager Ares Management, and headed its investment activities in Greater China since its establishment in 2009.
-He retired from finance in 2023 to pursue endurance racing.
+He is a founding member of Ares SSG Capital Management, a pan-Asian private credit investor and subsidiary of Los Angeles-based alternative asset manager Ares Management, and headed its investment activities in Greater China since its establishment in 2009.
+He retired from finance in 2023 to pursue endurance racing full-time.

 Racing career

 Porsche Carrera Cup beginnings

 Au began his racing career by competing Porsche Carrera Cup Asia in 2017.
 His debut in GT3 competition came in 2019, when he finished fourth in-class at the Dubai 24 Hours with Hong Kong drivers Frank Yu, Jonathan Hui and Kevin Tse.

 Early GT3 success (2021–2022)

 Au's first successes in GT3 started in 2021, when he won the inaugural 6 Hours of Abu Dhabi with co-driver Chris Froggatt.
 Au also made his full-season debut in the GT class of Asian Le Mans, racing for Herberth Motorsport alongside Porsche factory driver Klaus Bachler.
 He would continue to race for Herberth that same year at the 24 Hours of Spa with co-drivers Robert Renauer and Alfred Renauer.

 In 2022, Au returned to Asian Le Mans and Herberth Motorsport, teaming up with Bachler for the second year running and with the addition of Ye Yifei.
 The trio finished second in the season finale at Yas Marina Circuit.
 Au also returned to the 24 Hours of Spa, joining Jaxon Evans, Dylan Pereira and Kevin Tse at Herberth Motorsport.